About us

 What we do

-The HFMA is a not-for-profit, but financially sound, organisation that was founded in 1965 to represent the interests of manufacturers and suppliers of specialist health products in the UK.
+The HFMA is a not-for-profit organisation that was founded in 1965 to represent the interests of manufacturers and suppliers of specialist health products in the UK.
 It is the authoritative and responsible voice for the UK natural products industry and its members play a crucial role in helping to improve public health.
 Our c.
 150 member companies, approximately 75% of which are SMEs, include many suppliers of specialist food supplements and health foods.
 The HFMA works effectively to represent the interests of the industry at all levels of the legislative, regulatory and Parliamentary process, and works proactively with other industry associations to achieve this aim.

 How it works